DanZ98/Udemy-Tabs-Project/README.md

-# Scroll JavaScript Project
+# Tabs JavaScript Project

-A Udemy project showcasing scroll effect in JavaScript.
+A Udemy project showcasing tab display effect in JavaScript.
 This is a more JavaScript type of project within the JavaScript section of the course.

 ## Contributions